-Understanding WordPress User Roles are the most essential step to know and control the access of each user who is permitted to use your website.
+Understanding WordPress user roles are the most essential step to know and control the access of each user who is permitted to use your website.
 Of course, it’s not a problem if your website is fully controlled by only you.
 However, it’s a matter if you grant access for other people to your site.
 In particular, you are not sure which roles users can do and can’t do.

 So in this guide, we’re going to share what exactly user roles are and how to use them to manage your site with ease.
+Let’s dive in!

 What WordPress User Roles Are

 First of all, every WordPress website will have the user WordPress Roles to control the rights of each user as well as improve its security.
+So what are users?
+When someone registers on your website, we can consider he/she is a user.

+Every user has a specific role when creating an account like a subscriber or contributor.
 User roles are actions that they can perform on your website.
 These actions are considered capabilities or permissions.
+Once you successfully installed WordPress, there are 5 user roles available to check:

 Now we will explain all 5 of user roles and their capabilities as well as permissions.

 Basically, the administrator is a strong and powerful user role compared to other WordPress User Roles.
-If users have this role, they are able to do everything on your website such as add posts, edit posts, delete posts/ pages, publish posts/ pages, delete & edit published posts, upload files, edit plugins/ themes, delete plugins/ themes, install plugins/ themes, update plugins/ themes, etc.
+If users have this role, they are able to do everything on your website such as add posts, edit posts, delete posts/pages, publish posts/pages, delete & edit published posts, upload files, edit plugins/themes, delete plugins/themes, install plugins/themes, update plugins/themes, etc.

+Moreover, administrators are able to see all the users and their information, create, edit, delete, promote, and even remove them from your admin site.
 Overall, this administrator role should be for site owners.
 The reason is it provides a full set of all functions on the backend.
 So, you should be careful to grant this administrator user access if you’re running a multi-user site.

 As its name implies, the edit role gives WordPress Users access to manage all content parts on your site.
 If they plan to add a new post, edit it, and then publish it, it’s possible.
-Apart from editing their own posts/ pages, they can edit or delete others’ posts/ pages as well.
+Apart from editing their own posts/pages, they can edit or delete others’ posts/pages as well.

 Moderating comments or deleting comments are available with this role.
 Of course, this user role can set up the categories and links for each post.
 However, this editor role can’t change the settings of your WordPress site.
 Plus, installing plugins & themes and adding new users is impossible too.

 Author